Questions and Answers

 What is FYS?

 FYS or First-Year Seminar is the course designed for all first-year students at the college.
-All of the FYS classes are designed to help you be a successful college student and, therefore, have some similar content.
+All of the FYS classes are designed to help you be a successful college student and, therefore, have similar content.
 For example, all classes will work in areas such as study skills, time management, career research, and choice of a major.
 We will all use our summer reader, and your first FYS assignment is to read the book before classes begin in August.
 The summer reader will be available for purchase in the Barton College bookstore during Orientation sessions in June and August.
-View the FYS Course Descriptions here.
+Find more information on First-Year Seminar here.

 Are there programs for parents?